-"In accordance with 30 TAC, §330.253(e)(6), documented certification of closure must be submitted to the TCEQ upon completion of closure activities for a MSW site or MSWLF unit.
-The certification will signed by the GEP and will include a Final Cover System Evaluation Report which will provide all documentation necessary for certification of closure."
+"In accordance with 30 TAC §330.457(f)(5), documented certification of closure must be submitted to the TCEQ upon completion of closure activities for a MSW site or MSWLF unit.
+The certification verifying that closure has been completed in accordance with the approved closure plan will be signed by the POR and will include a Final Cover System Evaluation Report which will provide all documentation necessary for certification of closure."

-The following permit documents have been revised as a result of this response and are included with this submittal:
+The following permit documents have been revised as a result of this response and are included with this submittal.